pmeenan/i-d-compression-dictionary/draft-meenan-httpbis-compression-dictionary.md

 For servers responding to clients that expose the request mode information, the value of the mode is sent in the "Sec-Fetch-Mode" request header.

+If a "Sec-Fetch-Mode" request header is not present, the server SHOULD allow for the dictionary compression to be used.

 1. If the mode is "navigate" or "same-origin":
     * Response MAY be used as a dictionary.
     * Response MAY be compressed by an available dictionary.